Purchases made through links earn us a small commission, at no extra cost to you.

 - You can buy tickets that include transportation from New Orleans, or drive yourself to the park and pay only for the tour.

 Another place that is easily visited on a day trip from New Orleans is Oak Alley Plantation.
 There are many plantations in the area you can visit but we chose Oak Alley.
 I had seen many photos of Oak Alley and it looked absolutely beautiful!

 Oak Alley was a sugar cane plantation until economic troubles caused by the civil war, along with the end of slavery, made it no longer economically feasible.
 It was originally named Bon Séjour (Pleasant Sojourn), but soon was nicknamed “Oak Alley” after the 28 massive, live oaks lining the path to the plantation house.

 Our tour took us inside the Greek Revival plantation home, where you really feel the romance of another era.
 It’s a beautiful home, but what I enjoyed the most was hearing the stories of the people who lived and worked there.

 Although visiting Oak Alley on a tour was convenient for us since we didn’t have a car, we were not given nearly enough time here.
 The grounds are beautiful and I would have liked to explore them more.
 Plus, we didn’t have time to visit the reconstructions of the original slave quarters.

 - Oak Alley is located at 3645 Highway 18 (Great River Road), in Vacherie, Louisiana.

-- The tour we went on was about five hours, including transportation.
+- The tour we went on was about five hours, including transportation from New Orleans.

-Final Thoughts About Our Day Trips From New Orleans
+Final Thoughts About Our New Orleans Day Trips

 On our side trips from New Orleans, we discovered that the surrounding areas are just as much fun as the city itself!
 The swamp tour was exciting and scenic, and Oak Alley and Chalmette Battlefield were both beautiful locations to learn about the local history.